 Q: What are the most important investment themes in the fund?

 bottom-up investors.
-Consumer discretionary is our largest sector, but our holdings in that area range from Sony (SNE
+Consumer discretionary is our largest sector, but our holdings in that area range from Sony (SNE), to retail, to autos, to Whirlpool (WHR).

 Q: Do you following any broad macroeconomic trends?